5 celebrity sightings and shoutouts for Calgary restaurants recently | Dished

 View this post on Instagram

-Funny enough, these two were both appearing on an episode of The Late Late Show with James Corden in April, promoting different projects filmed in Calgary.
+Funny enough, these two appeared on an episode of The Late Late Show with James Corden in April, promoting different projects filmed in Calgary.

-They then started talking about their experience and brought up a popular restaurant on 17th Avenue.
+They then talked about their experience and brought up a popular restaurant on 17th Avenue.

 “What’s it like up there,” Corden asked the two stars.